Will Benson Preview, Player Props: Reds vs. Angels

 Will Benson At The Plate

-- Benson has 11 doubles, six triples, seven home runs and 32 walks while hitting .275.
+- Benson is hitting .275 with 11 doubles, six triples, seven home runs and 32 walks.

-- Benson has reached base via a hit in 35 games this year (of 71 played), and had multiple hits in 12 of those games.
+- Benson has picked up a hit in 49.3% of his 71 games this year, with more than one hit in 16.9% of them.

-- Benson has driven home a run in 13 games this season (18.3%), including more than one RBI in 8.5% of his games and producing three or more of his team's runs on one occasion..
+- Benson has driven in a run in 13 games this year (18.3%), including six games with more than one RBI (8.5%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.